rockdaboot/wget2/docs/wget2.md

   The -r option is to retrieve recursively, and -nd to not create directories.

-  Note that --delete-after deletes files on the local machine.
-It does not issue the DELE command to remote FTP sites, for instance.
-Also note that when --delete-after is specified, --convert-links is ignored, so .orig files are simply not created in the first place.
+  Note that when --delete-after is specified, --convert-links is ignored, so .orig files are simply not created in the first place.

 ### `-k`, `--convert-links`